Quartz Countertop Dust Exposure Led to Silicosis, Interstitial Lung Disease: Lawsuit

 Quartz Countertop Dust Exposure Led to Silicosis, Interstitial Lung Disease Lawsuit

-Stonecutters who spent a career working with artificial stone continue to file silicosis lawsuits against a myriad of California quartz countertop manufacturers, saying they never received adequate education or protection from the risks of silica dust exposure.
+Stonecutters who spent a career working with artificial stone continue to file silicosis lawsuits against a myriad of California quartz countertop manufacturers, saying they never received adequate education or instructions about the importance of taking steps to reduce the risk of severe injuries linked to silica dust exposure.

 One of those is Julio Cesar Mejia, who brought a complaint (PDF) against 19 different defendants in California Superior Court in Los Angeles County earlier this month, indicating his diagnoses of silicosis and interstitial lung disease were the result of years of working in the industry.

-Silicosis is an irreversible lung disease that is only known to be caused by routine exposure and inhalation of silica dust, which most often comes from cutting artificial stone products.
-Silica dust lung damage can cause lung inflammation and scarring, and eventually can develop into lung failure, and the need for lung transplant surgery.
+Silicosis is an irreversible lung disease that is only known to be caused by routine exposure to silica dust, which most often comes from cutting artificial stone products.
+Silica dust can cause lung inflammation and scarring, often resulting in the development of lung failure, and the need for lung transplant surgery.

 Interstitial lung disease (ILD) refers to a group of disorders that cause inflammation and scarring of lung tissue.
-While it has many possible causes, silica dust exposure is a well-documented risk factor, alongside conditions such as silicosis.
+While it has many possible causes, silica dust exposure while cutting or fabricating quartz countertops is a well-documented risk factor, alongside conditions such as silicosis.

 Mejia’s claim is one of dozens of silicosis lawsuits filed by stonecutters from California in recent months, each raising similar allegations that the workers developed silicosis while working with artificial stone products due to quartz countertop dust exposure.